 Student International Travel Policy

-“Student(s)” includes any individual who has been officially admitted into Vanderbilt University, and who is enrolled for at least one class at Vanderbilt at the time of travel; or during the summer, is enrolled for at least one class at Vanderbilt, or was a student the previous spring semester and is enrolled for at least one class for the fall semester.“Sponsored activities”(group or individual) include:
+- Any individual who has been officially admitted into Vanderbilt University, and who is enrolled for at least one class at Vanderbilt at the time of travel; or during the summer, is enrolled for at least one class at Vanderbilt, or was a student the previous spring semester and is enrolled for at least one class for the fall semester.

-- All credit-bearing or degree-advancing international travel (e.g. study abroad, including Maymester; thesis and dissertation research)
+- All credit-bearing or degree-advancing international travel (e.g. study abroad, including Maymester; thesis and dissertation research, required practicum or internships)